 DSS is a negatively charged sulphated polysaccharide, which is routinely being used for induction of experimental UC in rodents (i.e., mouse, rat, hamster or guinea pig)[10] or zebra fish larvae[11].
-Treatment of animals with DSS leads to intestinal epithelial barrier damage and increased permeability, thus causing the entrance of luminal pathogens and their antigens leading to the activation of immune cells residing in the lamina propria (LP).
-Activation of immune cells then triggers an inflammatory response characterized by the production of inflammatory cytokines such as interleukin (IL)-1β, IL-6, KC, TNF-α or interferon (IFN)-γ and downregulation of the anti-inflammatory cytokine IL-10, which in turn exacerbates epithelial barrier dysfunction[12].
+Treatment of animals with DSS leads to intestinal epithelial barrier damage and increased permeability, thus causing the entrance of luminal pathogens and their antigens leading to the activation of immune cells residing in the lamina propria.
+Activation of immune cells then triggers an inflammatory response characterized by the production of inflammatory cytokines such as interleukin (IL)-1β, IL-6, KC, TNF-α or interferon (IFN)-γ and down-regulation of the anti-inflammatory cytokine IL-10, which in turn exacerbates epithelial barrier dysfunction[12].
 Sustained DSS treatment prevents healing and regeneration of the intestinal epithelium leading to chronic inflammation and lymphocyte infiltration to the site of injury[13].
 DSS in animals causes clinical symptoms similar to those seen in human patients suffering from UC including weight loss, diarrhea, bleeding and morphological changes in the colon such as epithelial erosion, edema formation and leukocyte infiltration (cryptitis)[14].

 DSS induces epithelial barrier dysfunction by destabilizing intercellular junctions (i.e., tight and adherens junctions) due to internalization and degradation of junction proteins[15] (Figure 1).
 However, epithelial apoptosis, necrosis and a decrease in cell proliferation have been observed after DSS treatment that contribute to epithelial barrier dysfunction and increased intestinal epithelial permeability[13,16].
 Diet greatly affects the outcome of DSS colitis.
 For example, clinical symptoms in BALB/c mice treated with DSS were exacerbated when supplemented with a diet rich in ω-3 fatty acid, accompanied by decreased adiponectin mRNA expression in colonic myofibroblasts[17].
 In agreement with its known anti-inflammatory role, induction of adiponectin expression by the agonist pioglitazone ameliorated colitis symptoms in mice.
 Moreover, dodecanoic acid, a medium-chain fatty acid composed of 12 carbons, facilitated the entrance of DSS into the cell and the induction of colitis by forming nanomeric DSS-dodecanoate complexes that preferentially interacted with enterocyte membranes[18].
 Therefore, it is important to consider the diet when analyzing results from DSS-induced experimental colitis assays.

 In addition to epithelial barrier disruption, an increase in reactive oxygen species (ROS) has been identified as an important causative mechanism of DSS colitis (Figure 1).
-Increased concentrations of the second messenger Ca2+ mediated by TRPV6 and Cav1.3 symporter channels have been observed after DSS treatment that induced elevated levels of ROS, and thus oxidative stress within enterocytes[19,20] (Figure 1).
-ROS could then contribute to the release of intracellular calcium from the endoplasmic reticulum and mitochondria translating into a feed-back loop that triggered oxidative stress[21].
+Increased concentrations of the second messenger Ca2+ mediated by TRPV6 and Cav1.3 symporter channels have been observed after DSS treatment that induced elevated levels of ROS and thus oxidative stress within enterocytes[19,20] (Figure 1).
+ROS could then contribute to the release of intracellular calcium from the endoplasmic reticulum and mitochondria translating into a feedback loop that triggered oxidative stress[21].
 Furthermore, increased intracellular calcium levels activated the Ask1-MKK7-JNK2-cSrc signaling pathway[19] leading to the phosphorylation and relocalization of junction molecules and consequently to increased paracellular permeability, inflammation and neutrophil infiltration.
 Blocking ROS activity using N-acetyl-L-cysteine and L-nitroarginine methyl ester protected against the disruption of intercellular junctions[20].
 Phosphorylation of TJ proteins including claudins is a common mechanism for intercellular junction destabilization and increased permeability during DSS colitis[22].
 However, the responsible kinases remain elusive.